Call for Papers — Agents of Concern: Images and Empathy

 We seek two forms of contributions: 25-minute lectures for the conference and short video works to be included in the exhibition.

-→ For the lectures, we seek contributions from researchers in the humanities and the sciences—including art history, history, sociology, anthropology, psychology, law, and neuroscience—as well as from open source investigators, artists, filmmakers and other image experts.
+→ For the lectures, we seek contributions from researchers in the humanities and the sciences—including art history, history, anthropology, psychology, cultural studies, gender studies, postcolonial studies, law, and neuroscience—as well as from open source investigators, artists, filmmakers and other image experts.

 → We welcome video contributions from artists as well as researchers.
 These videos can take the form of video essays, interviews, video lectures, and experimental videos, and should feature a reflection on images.